thaiqt0002/thaiqt0002/README.md

 # Something about me

-- You can call me Fu, Fuyurun or my real name, Thai.
+- You can call me Fu or Thai.

 - Im now a part of University of Information Technology (UIT-HCM).